When you’re about to hit that “buy” button, do you find yourself automatically scrolling down to read reviews left by those who went before you?

 In a time where traditional ads are floundering and marketers are having to find new ways to reach their audiences and build relationships with them, UGC is bridging the gap.

-What Will 2018 Bring for User Generated Content?
+What Will the future bring for User Generated Content?

-So, after the report, what can we expect to see in the world of UGC in 2018?
+So, after the report, what can we expect to see in the world of UGC?

 After learning that it’s one of the best marketing tools to produce and deliver authentic content, and that it generates an increase in engagement – the top KPI for many marketers – it’s safe to say that UGC will be sticking around in the new year.